aplura/cribl_geese/README.md

 ```

 > ℹ️ **_NOTE:_** `worker_groups` will allow the same configurations to be exported and imported to those groups.
+> There are several locations within an import yaml that can determine the worker group the config is placed into.
+> 1. `config.yaml`, as a child under a source or destination.
+> 2. As an attribute of an object configuration
+> 3. As an attribute of an attribute `conf` of an object configuration
+>

 ### tuning.yaml